 In addition, SMT has introduced security vulnerabilities called back channel attacks.
 For this reason AWS and Google Cloud Platform never run the workloads of two different customers on the same core.
 Based on Microsoft Azure documentation, it appears that customers have to disable SMT (and incur a 30% performance penalty) to eliminate this risk.
 You pay for 100, get 70 and then need to pay almost 50% more to get back up to 100.

 Given all these challenges, AWS took a step back and designed a new CPU.
 The CPU is named Graviton and is based on the ARM instruction set.
-The AWS objective was to develop a processor that delivers:
+The AWS objective with the Graviton was to develop a processor that delivers maximum real world performance for modern cloud workloads.
+Real world performance means that the chip must deliver consistency and predictability.
+In order to achieve this, the Graviton:

 The authoritative Anandtech review site wrote the following regarding the (second generation) Graviton2 performance: